johnpaulada/personal-react-starter-kit/README.md

 # Personal React Starter Kit

-A template for me to start working on my
+A template for me to start working on my frontend stuff.

 ## Stack